Physical Therapist Assistant Resume Examples

 - Highlight specific skills such as patient care, range of motion exercises, and therapeutic techniques used.

-- Focus on teamwork and collaboration experience, emphasizing how you assist physical therapists and interact with patients.
+- Focus on teamwork and collaboration experience; the focus is how you assist physical therapists and interact with patients.

-- Mention any experience with specific physical therapy equipment or software.
+- Mention any experience with specific physical therapy equipment or software (WebPT, Epic, Clinicient, Meditech).

-- Provide quantifiable achievements, such as improvements in patient recovery rates under your care.
+- Provide quantifiable achievements, such as improvements in patient FIM scores, satisfaction ratings, or discharge rates.

-- Tailor the resume to include keywords from the job description, focusing on relevant therapy practices and approaches.
+- Tailor the resume to include keywords from the job description, focusing on relevant therapy practices and clinical settings.

-- Avoid using overly technical jargon that may not be understandable to hiring managers without a medical background.
+- Avoid using overly technical jargon that may not be understandable to hiring managers without a clinical background.

 - Don't include unrelated work experience unless it demonstrates transferable skills.

-- Refrain from exaggerating your role or responsibilities, as accuracy is important in healthcare positions.
+- Refrain from exaggerating your role or responsibilities, as accuracy is critical in healthcare positions.

 - Do not list job duties without results or achievements, as this can make your resume blend in with others.

-- Avoid a generic resume objective; instead, use a summary that showcases your passion and specific skills.
+- Avoid a generic resume objective; instead, use a summary that showcases your specialty and specific clinical outcomes.

-- Don't clutter the resume with irrelevant certifications that do not apply to the job.
+- Don't clutter the resume with expired or irrelevant certifications that do not apply to the job.

 Key Takeaways for Your Physical Therapist Assistant Resume